Teti, Son of Minhotep: Crime

 The common presumption has been that Teti committed some form of revolt.
 Harry Hall argued that a reference to "enemies" indicated that Teti had invited a Hyksos delegation into the temple.
 However, a study by Georges Posener has led to a reevaluation of this view.
 In his argument, Posener demonstrated that the Egyptian word for enemies, khefetiu, may be used as a euphemism to avoid writing about taboo subjects.
 Accordingly, when the text reads "the enemy was stolen," Posener believed it meant that the god, the temple idol, was stolen.
 On the basis of this use, scholars of the Hebrew Bible began to argue that a similar construction occurs in the Second Book of Samuel, explaining why the text reads "you have spurned the enemies of the Lord" where the offence is clearly against Yahweh.

 While such a use may be established in later texts, Katja Goebs argued in a 2003 article that it is impossible for the crime of stealing the temple idol to be punished merely by stripping the offender of his titles.
 The typical punishment for such sacrilege was death by burning.
-Rather, Goebs argued that "enemy" also indicates a sacrifice, because in Egyptian ritual, the slaughtered animal symbolizes Set, the enemy of the Pharonic god Horus, being slaughtered.
+Rather, Goebs argued that "enemy" also indicates a sacrifice, because in Egyptian ritual, the slaughtered animal symbolizes Set, the enemy of the Pharaonic god Horus, being slaughtered.
 Teti therefore would have stolen some of the herd for providing sacrificial animals, a crime more in keeping with what he received.